 The calibration process tweaks a number of settings to get the colors and contrast on your Mac as accurate as possible.
 It does this by changing the intensity of the main colors — red, blue, and green — and setting the white point, or the neutral white color that you see when, say, you open a new document in a word processor.

 Color profiles are settings files that tell your Mac how to adjust the color and contrast of its display.
 Your Mac can store lots of color profiles, and you’ll find that it already has a handful.
 Go to System Preferences > Displays, then click the Color tab, and you’ll see a list.
-These default profiles, with odd names, such as sRGB IEC61966-2.1, are specially designed for specific displays; you can safely ignore them.
+These default profiles, with odd names, such as sRGB IEC61966-2.1, are specially designed for specific uses; you can safely ignore them.

 If you select one of the profiles and press the up-arrow or down-arrow keys to scroll through them, you’ll see how different your display will look.
 Some are very blue, others lean toward purple, and most probably don’t look right.